 Emma Tuxworth

-Emma is an enthusiastic General Psychologist who is passionate about providing compassionate and evidence-based support to clients across the lifespan.
-She has a particular interest in working with children and young women and enjoys helping people make sense of their experiences and build confidence in themselves.
-Emma is committed to creating a safe, respectful, and non-judgemental space where clients feel comfortable being open about what they’re going through.
-She works collaboratively with clients to find practical tools and strategies that support real and lasting change.
+Emma is a warm and friendly Provisional Psychologist who is passionate about providing compassionate and evidence-based support to clients across the lifespan.
+Emma has experience working with Veterans and first responders, as well as children and young women.
+She has a particular interest in helping people make sense of their experiences and build confidence in themselves, and does this in a way where her clients feel safe and respected.
+She works collaboratively to find practical tools that work for the client, recognising everyone is unique, with the aim of achieving real and lasting change.

 Children and Young Adolescents